Fantasia Gardens

-The Fantasia Gardens Miniature Golf complex is a miniature golf course at Walt Disney World in Bay Lake, Florida, United States.
+The Fantasia Gardens Miniature Golf complex is a miniature golf course at Walt Disney World Resort in Bay Lake, Florida, United States.
 Located across from the Swan and Dolphin resorts, it has two 18-hole courses themed after the movie Fantasia and opened on May 20, 1996.
 Together with Walt Disney World's other miniature golf venue, Winter Summerland, around 450,000 rounds of golf are played each year.
 Golf Magazine ranked Fantasia Gardens as the best miniature golf course in Florida in 2024.